SchneiderVictor/DotsNLines/README.md

 This game is purely an Android Studio project.
 An APK will be generated once I feel it is more stable.

+Until then, the game must be launched through android studio (either on emulator or any android  phone running 8.1+)

 What I've learned thus far
 -----------------

-1. Some better xml layout techniques (vertical/horizontal bias)
+- Some better xml layout techniques (vertical/horizontal bias)
-2. How to dynamically add/modify views
+- How to dynamically add/modify views